johan--/claude-code-tips/GLOBAL-CLAUDE.md

 # Claude for Chrome

-**ALWAYS use DOM-based interaction.
-NEVER use coordinates.**

-- Use `read_page` to get element refs
+- Use `read_page` to get element refs from the accessibility tree
 - Use `find` to locate elements by description
-- Click/interact using `ref` parameter - NEVER coordinates
+- Click/interact using `ref`, not coordinates
 - NEVER take screenshots unless explicitly requested by the user